Barreto0620/David_Barber-Landing_Page/README.md

-# BarberShop Pro - Premium Barber Shop Template
+# David Barber - Premium Barber Shop Template

 A production-ready, responsive web template for barber shops with modern booking functionality, built with React, TypeScript, and Tailwind CSS.